This document mainly introduces the features and scenarios of clustering consumption and broadcasting consumption in TDMQ for RocketMQ.

 Note

-Make sure that all consumer instances under the same group ID have consistent subscription configurations.
+Make sure that the subscription relationships are consistent across all consumer instances under the same group ID.